 Binosto (alendronate sodium) is a bisphosphonate used in the treatment of osteoporosis in postmenopausal women, and in treatment to increase bone mass in men with osteoporosis.
-The most common side effects from use of Binosto include abdominal pain, acid regurgitation, constipation, diarrhea, dyspepsia, musculoskeletal pain, and nausea.
+Common side effects of Binosto include:

 Binosto is available as a 70 mg effervescent tablet.
 Binosto is contraindicated for patients with abnormalities of the esophagus which delay emptying such as stricture or achalasia (difficulty swallowing) ,and for patients with hypersensitivity to any component of this product.
 Binosto may interact with other drugs.
 Tell your doctor all prescription and OTC medications you are taking.
 Binosto should be used during pregnancy only if the potential benefit justifies the potential risk to the mother and fetus.
 It is not known whether alendronate is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Binosto is administered to nursing women.

 Binosto (alendronate sodium) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.